pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### Use affinity to schedule pods

-By configuring `PodAntiAffinity`, you can avoid the situation where different instances of the same component are deployed on the same physical topology node.
-In this way, disaster recovery is achieved.
+By configuring `PodAntiAffinity`, you can avoid the situation in which different instances of the same component are deployed on the same physical topology node.
+In this way, disaster recovery (high availability) is achieved.
 For the user guide of Affinity, see [Affinity & AntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 The following is an example of a typical service high availability setup: